DATA COLLECTION

 Did DMH switch from using the PTSD-RI for DSM-IV to using the PTSD-RI for DSM-5 and PCL-5?

 Yes.
-PEI practices that were using the UCLA Posttraumatic Stress Disorder-Reaction Index (PTSD-RI) for DSM-IV, both the Child/Adolescent and Parent versions, switched to new versions that were updated to comply with the new DSM-5 diagnostic criteria.
+PEI practices that were using the UCLA Posttraumatic Stress Disorder-Reaction Index (PTSD-RI) for DSM-IV switched to new versions that were updated to comply with the new DSM-5 diagnostic criteria.
 In addition, the UCLA PTSD-RI Adult Short Form was replaced by the Posttraumatic Stress Disorder Checklist-5 (PCL-5) for clients 19 and above.
-These new measures are required to be used for PEI treatment cycles started on/after November 1, 2015.
-More information on the changes and instructions for obtaining the PTSD-RI-5 and PCL-5 are available on the DSM-5 Trauma Measures page.
+These new measures are required for PEI treatment cycles started on/after November 1, 2015.
+More information on the changes as well as instructions for obtaining the PTSD-RI-5 and PCL-5 are available in the Forms and Measures section of DMH’s Outcomes webpage.

 If a child answers “No” to the first page of the Child/Adolescent Self-Report, that no “bad thing” happened to them, would you continue completing the measure or stop?